Party Bus Rentals in New Haven

 Get New Haven Party Bus Prices Online

-Peak demand windows in New Haven include prom season (late April through May), the Yale-Harvard Game weekend in November, and the International Festival of Arts and Ideas in June — all three push rates up and thin out availability quickly.
-Call 855-275-4888 or use the online quote form to get accurate pricing for your specific trip and compare options directly.
-No guessing, no runaround.
+Peak demand windows in New Haven include prom season (late April through May), the Yale-Harvard Game weekend in November, and the International Festival of Arts and Ideas in June.
+Call 855-275-4888 or use the online form to request pricing for your specific trip and compare vehicle options directly.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |